 Land at Darrington Quarry (MJP24) (retention of processing plant site and haul road), in Selby District Proposals for the development of sites identified in this Policy will be required to take account of the key sensitivities and incorporate the necessary mitigation measures that are set out in Appendix 1.
 Part 3) Permission will be granted outside allocated sites where the development would contribute to maintenance of an adequate and steady supply of Carboniferous Limestone, Magnesian Limestone and Jurassic Limestone crushed rock that cannot be met through reserves on sites identified in the Plan, and/or the development would support the maintenance of adequate production capacity or an effective geographical distribution of sources of supply in the Plan area.
 Proposals will also need to be consistent with the development management policies in the Plan.
-Key links to other relevant policies and objectives M05, M06, S01 Objectives 5, 6, 7 MM22 61 5.43 Revise text in paragraph: Evidence indicates that a further 8.166.9 million tonnes (mt) of reserves of Magnesian Limestone are needed in order to meet requirements over the period 1 January 2016 to 31 December 2030, based on permitted reserves at the end of 2015.
+Key links to other relevant policies and objectives M05, M06, S01 Objectives 5, 6, 7 MM23 61 5.43 Evidence indicates that a further 8.166.9 million tonnes (mt) of reserves of Magnesian Limestone are needed in order to meet requirements over the period 1 January 2016 to 31 December 2030, based on permitted reserves at the end of 2015.
 Permission was granted in early 2016 for working of 0.7mt of Magnesian Limestone within an area submitted for allocation at Barnsdale Bar (North area), reducing the remaining requirement to 7.46.2mt.
 Sites expected to be able to contribute to supply of Magnesian Limestone during the Plan period are identified in Table 3 below.
-A further 1512mt of reserves would be required in order to maintain a minimum 10 year landbank of at least 10 years To provide updated figures in line with Table 3 and be consistent with national policy
+A further 1512mt of reserves would be required in order to maintain a minimum 10 year landbank of at least 10 years for Magnesian Limestone at 31 December 2030.
+MM24 61 Table 3 Revised Table 3: Summary of crushed rock requirements and allocations Rock Type Million Tonnes a) Crushed rock (total)

-for Magnesian Limestone at 31 December 2030 for Magnesian Limestone at 31 December 2030.

-MM23 61 Table 3 Revised Table 3: To provide figures relating to all three forms of crushed rock

-Summary of crushed rock requirements and al locations 7

-Rock Type Million Tonnes

-a) Crushed rock (total)
+,

 Total estimated requirement over the Plan 51.8

 period 1 January 2016 to 31 December 2030

 at 3.45 million tonnes per annum.

 Additional requirement to maintain 10 year 34.5

 landbank at 31 December 2030

 Total 86.3

 Permitted reserves at 1 January 2016 91.9

 Residual shortfall to be met through the Plan Nil

 Total volume of reserves in allocations via 18.2 (sites MJP08, MJP10,

 Policy M09 MJP11, MJP12, MJP23,

 MJP28 and MJP29).

 b) Carboniferous Limestone

 Total estimated requirement over the Plan 26.4

 period 1 January 2016 to 31 December 2030

 at 1.76 million tonnes per annum.

 Additional requirement to maintain 10 year 17.6

 landbank at 31 December 2030

-Total requirement 44.0 4
+Total requirement 44.0

 Permitted reserves at 1 January 2016 71.5

-Residual shortfall to be met through the Plan Nil 41
+Residual shortfall to be met through the Plan Nil

 Total volume of reserves in allocations via Nil

 Policy M09

 c) Magnesian Limestone

+Total estimated requirement over the Plan 22.5 18.0

+period 1 January 2016 to 31 December 2030

+(million tonnes) at 1.20 million tonnes per

+annum.

+Estimated shortfall (balance between 7.4

+permitted reserves at 1 January 2016 and